appliedblockchain/k0/js/test/README.md

 done
 ```

-Running the demo(note: you will need 7 terminals, install iterm2 on mac for ease of use):
+Running the nodes(note: you will need 7 terminals, install iterm2 on mac for ease of use):

 Run the proving servers(one terminal each):